 I ask that all clients bring their own clean, new (or freshly washed) covering from home, leave it in place for the duration of your time on the premises, and ensure you follow the guidance as to its safe and proper use (including washing or sanitising your hands before putting it on and avoiding touching the covering whilst you are wearing it).
 More information on face coverings and their proper use can be found on the Government website.

 The guidance on what PPE I as the therapist should wear is also subject to change.
-At the present time, the Welsh Government advises that therapists wear a clear plastic visor when working with clients, with the addition of a face mask when working nearer to the “high risk zone”.
-However, for your safety, I will always wear both a face mask and clear visor for the duration of all hands-on therapy treatments.
+At the present time, the Welsh Government advises that therapists wear a face mask and a clear plastic visor when working with clients.
+I may also be required to wear a plastic apron and gloves if required to work nearer the “high risk zone”.

 * Payments – The Government has advised all businesses to endeavour to take remote payments for goods/services as far as possible to reduce the handling of money.
 However, I know that some clients would prefer to continue to pay for their treatments in cash.
 As such, I will accept payments via the following methods for the foreseeable future: